-A high-grade mineral Resource of 265,000 gold ounces at 12.6 g/t gold with the ore body open at depth and exploration upside in near proximity.
-A completed feasibility study indicates a Post-Tax Nominal NPV8 of \$141m1 and IRR of 80.5%.
-The pre-production capital is a modest \$54 million due to utilisation of Terramin's nearby Angas processing facility to produce a gold concentrate.
-Government approval processes are well advanced.
+The Bird in Hand Gold Project is a high-grade mineral Resource of 265,000 gold ounces at 12.6 g/t gold with the ore body open at depth and exploration upside in near proximity.
+A completed feasibility study indicates a Post-Tax Nominal NPV8 of \$141m and IRR of 80.5%.
+The pre-production capital shows a modest \$54 million due to utilisation of Terramin's nearby Angas processing facility to produce a gold concentrate.

-Tala Hamza Zinc Project (65% Terramin, reducing to 49%)
+Tala Hamza Zinc Project (49% Terramin)